Under Bolsonaro, Brazil gets poorer - 07/16/2022 - Market

 “Between 2015 and 2016, we had a crisis in public accounts, caused by the increase in spending by the Dilma Rousseff (PT) government, which was seeking reelection, there we went from surplus to primary deficit.”

-In the PT’s second term, the country officially faced a recession, according to Codace (Committee on Economic Cycles Dating).
+In the PT’s second term, the country officially faced a recession, according to Codace (Committee on the Dating of Economic Cycles).

 Social Assistance disbursements, not counting the BPC (Continued Benefit), but including Bolsa Família and the successor Auxílio Brasil, stagnated at R$43 billion from 2015 to 2019, on the eve of the pandemic.